uk000/goto/README.md

 It can act as:
 - An [A2A engine](pkg/ai/README.md#a2a-agent-features-server) that can dynamically create "No Code" Agents and Clients.
 The agents can call other agents (over A2A) or MCP servers, or respond with a custom unary or streaming payload.
 - An [MCP engine](pkg/ai/README.md#mcp-admin-apis) that can dynamically create MCP servers and clients.
 The MCP servers can expose any number of tools, and a tool can expose one of the supported behaviors.
 Supported behaviors include serving response based on data fetched from a remote HTTP call, a remote MCP call, a remote A2A agent call, or respond with a custom unary or streaming payload.
-- A [client](pkg/client/README.md) that can generate HTTP/S, TCP, and gRPC traffic to other services (including other `goto` instances), track summary results of the traffic, and report results via [APIs](pkg/client/README.md#client-apis) as well as publish results to a [Goto registry](pkg/registry/Overview.md).
 - A [server](pkg/server/README.md) that can act as an -- HTTP server with arbitrary REST APIs with custom responses.
   -- gRPC server that supports any arbitrary RPC service/methods based on a given set of proto files (or specs extracted from remote reflection)